Your first slash command

 Prerequisites

-- Finished Getting started (bot + app running).
+- Finished Getting started with the Express Server scaffold or equivalent (bot + app running).

 - Node.js 22+.